 About the Lab

-Led by Dr. Jun Wang, Associate Professor in the Department of Speech, Language, and Hearing Sciences, Moody College of Communication and in the Department of Neurology, Dell Medical School, the Speech Disorders & Technology Lab (SDTL) is dedicated to develop assistive speech technologies including silent speech interface and speech driven brain-computer interface, as well as to conduct basic speech science and disorders research on neurogenic motor speech disorders and neural mechnisms for speech communication.
+Led by Dr. Jun Wang, Associate Professor in the Department of Speech, Language, and Hearing Sciences, Moody College of Communication and in the Department of Neurology, Dell Medical School, the Speech Disorders & Technology Lab (SDTL) is dedicated to develop assistive speech technologies including silent speech interface (SSI) and speech-driven brain-computer interface (BCI), as well as to conduct basic science research on neurogenic motor speech disorders and underling neurological mechanisms for speech communication.
 Advanced computing techniques (e.g., machine learning) are heavily used in these projects.
 The lab is located at CMB1 in Moody College and HDB5 in Dell Medical Shool.

 - Debadatta received an ISCA Travel Grant to attend Interspeech 2020 and started his Fall 2020 internship at Facebook Reality Labs.
 Congratulations!